pabloariasal/opengl-101/README.md

 make
 ```

-#Usage
+# Usage

 Just run the executable:

 `./opengl-101`

-The executable will run the software and render two triangles on the screen.
+A window will open and two red triangles will be rendered.